Durham, Ontario: Sports

 Durham has soccer and baseball youth programs and competes in the local leagues.
 Most of Durham's soccer is played across from the Durham Community Centre at the Durham Soccer Field.
 Baseball is played outdoors behind the Durham Community Centre in the Durham Ball Parks.
 Durham youths still enjoy playing lacrosse, but the sport has not been organized in Durham for many decades.
 Generally, players have to travel to Williamsford or Owen Sound to play lacrosse.
 The Durham Curling Rink is on the East end of town beside what was the Saugeen Valley Community School, and has been a long enjoyed pastime for the people of Durham.

 Government

 As part of the province-wide municipal restructuring, the Town of Durham was amalgamated with the Township of West Grey to form an expanded Municipality of West Grey in 2001.
 West Grey was itself created in 2000 through an amalgamation of the Village of Neustadt and the Townships of Bentinck, Glenelg and Normanby.
 Mayor Kris Kennedy (list of Durham's Mayors) was the last mayor of the Town of Durham.
 Durham is the largest community in West Grey and the municipal offices are located along Grey County Road 4, west of Durham.

 Transportation

 Durham sits at the junction of former Ontario Highway 4 (east−west) and Ontario Highway 6 (north−south).
-It is served by Kasper Transportation's Owen Sound to Guelph intercity bus route, which began operating in January 2020 with a fourteen-seat passenger van.
-There are two buses in each direction on Monday to Saturday, one in the morning and one in the afternoon.